yashnavgire/Problem-solving/c++/dp/theory.md

 Form1: knapsack variation
-1. overlapping sub-problem from all possible subset from (i,j) [any combination from (i,j), i.e non-contigous and elements can be skipped  + order of elements wrt original array not mandatory]
+1. overlapping sub-problem from all possible subsequence from (i,j) [any combination from (i,j), i.e non-contigous and elements can be skipped  + order of elements wrt original array not mandatory]

 2. states: are class/object in problem + constraints
 dp(index/level, constraint_variable) - best ans from (index .... n) given constraint